Patlenlix/CrimeDatabase/README.md

 ## Java Enterprise | ITHS | JU21

-A Spring Boot application handling crimes, criminals and victims which is stored in a MySQL database.
-Different roles have different degree of access throughout the application.
+A Spring Boot application handling crimes, criminals and victims which is stored in a H2 database.
+The application both contains an API with endpoints for CRUD operations, which are secured with http basic auth (all demand that you are an Admin user).
+Theses can be accessed from other programs, e.g. insomnia.
+It also contains a frontend using Thymeleaf, which is secured with form based auth.
+In this case different roles have different degree of access throughout the application.

 ## 1. E/R diagram